Kalyaneluri-21/Kalyaneluri-21/README.md

 Currently focused on strengthening fundamentals, writing better code each day, and learning through hands-on projects 🚀

-🎯 Motivations & Interests
+## 🎯 Motivations & Interests

-I enjoy working on problems that require thinking beyond just writing code — understanding the “why”, then building solutions that actually make sense to use.
+---

+I’m driven by the challenge of solving meaningful problems and building systems that feel intuitive to use.
-Whether it’s structuring backend logic, improving frontend interactions, or refining how different parts of an app work together, I like focusing on the details.
+From structuring backend logic to refining frontend interactions, I enjoy understanding how different pieces come together.

-💡 What keeps me motivated:
+💡 **What fuels me:**

-Building applications that solve real, practical problems Learning new tools by applying them in real projects Continuously improving code quality and system design
+- Building applications that solve real-world problems
+- Turning ideas into clean, production-ready features
+- Continuously learning, experimenting, and improving my craft